acharabin/DeepLearningExamples/PyTorch/SpeechSynthesis/Tacotron2/README.md

    docker stop test_tacotron2
    ```

-4. Create a soft symbolic link for the container's base directory
+4. (Optional) Create a soft symbolic link for the container's base or an alternative directory

+   A symbolic link exists in the repo by default and was created using the following command.

    ```bash
    ln -s \workspace\tacotron2 __Tacotron2